-Aziz studied Electrical and Electronics as an undergraduate at the University of Peshawar and Communication Engineering at the University of Manchester.
+Aziz studied Electrical and Electronics as an undergraduate at the University of Peshawar and Communication Engineering as a postgraduate student, at the University of Manchester.
 On completing his studies, he was employed as electronics design engineer at Randox Laboratories Ltd (Northern Ireland) where he worked on designing detection systems for medical devices.
-He worked at ENER.G CPL (Combined Heat & Power Ltd) as hardware engineer where he worked on updating control systems for CPL power generation plants.
+He worked at ENER-G Combined Power Ltd as hardware engineer where he worked on updating control systems for CHP power generation plants.
 He also worked at the National ICT R&D Fund (Ministry of Information Technology) as manager project evaluation where he was responsible for technically evaluating research and development proposals for funding.
 After moving to New Zealand in 2010 he worked at Audio Engineering Ltd as hardware design engineer, where he worked on the development of multi-zone audio amplifiers.
 He secured a PhD scholarship at Auckland University of Technology in 2013 and subsequently awarded his PhD for a thesis entitled “Advanced Control of Domestic Grid Connected Photovoltaic Systems with Battery Storage”.
 He is currently working as a Lecturer at Unitec Institute of Technology where he continues to develop his research on advance control of solar energy systems.

 Advance controllers for Photovoltaic applications